-Plagiarism is the misrepresentation of someone else's words, ideas or data as one's own work.
+Plagiarism is the misrepresentation of words, ideas or data that are not your own work as being your own work.
 Students should be advised to state the source of ideas when these are known, since this lends strength to their answers and is part of the ethics of scholarship.
 The following acts do constitute plagiarism, and thus, No student shall:

-- Intentionally represent as one's own work the work, words, ideas or arrangement of ideas, research, formulae, diagrams, statistics, evidence of another. - Paraphrase, quote or "paste in" material without citing the source in the text. - Submit as one's own a copy of or the actual work of another person, either in part or in entirety, without appropriate citation (e.g., term-paper mill products, internet downloads, etc....).

-- Reproduce another professional or student's work so closely that any reasonable person would conclude • plagiarism had occurred. - Share computer files and programs or written papers and then submit individual copies of the results as one's own individual work. - Copy another student's test answers. - Copy, or allow another student to copy, a computer file that contains another student's assignment, homework, lab reports, or computer programs and submit it, in part or in its entirety, as one's own.
-Submit substantially the same material in more than one course without prior authorization from each instructor involved. - Take sole credit for ideas that result from a collaboration with others.
+- Intentionally represent as one's own work the work, words, ideas or arrangement of ideas, research, formulae, diagrams, statistics, evidence of another. - Paraphrase, quote or "paste in" material without citing the source in the text. - Submit as one's own a copy of or the actual work of another person, either in part or in entirety, without appropriate citation (e.g., term-paper mill products, internet downloads, etc.....). - Reproduce another professional or student's work so closely that any reasonable person would conclude plagiarism had occurred. - Share computer files and programs or written papers and then submit individual copies of the results as one's own individual work. - · Copy another student's test answers. - Copy, or allow another student to copy, a computer file that contains another student's assignment, homework, lab reports, or computer programs and submit it, in part or in its entirety, as one's own.
+Submit substantially the same material in more than one course without prior authorization from each instructor involved. - Take sole credit for ideas that result from a collaboration with others. - Use content generated by an artificial intelligence program or website in one of your assignments and present it as your own work.